-Spartan Sprint Tahoe 2015 – Race Recap (and an unexpected bucket list item!)
+Spartan Sprint Tahoe 2015 – Race Recap

 While the Championship Race on Saturday was the highlight of the weekend, lots was happening on Sunday as well – Ultra Beasters took off nice and early, followed by few more waves of the Beast, and then the Spartan Sprint – including the competitive wave, as well as the charity race, special wave for the media, and finally open waves throughout the day.

 This was the first Spartan Race for my friend Abhi – an awesome guy I met while mountaineering in the Himalayas few years back.
 Another friend (hi, Jen!) joined us at the start, and we had a blast.

 The Sprint course was a section of the Beast course (full GPS data here).

 It was longer than I thought it would be, but similarly to the Beast, it was a runner’s course – lots of single track, and runnable sections.

 The blistering pace from the competitive wave confirms that this was a fast course indeed, with the fastest male time of just over 45 minutes.

 Rose took first among females, coming in at 57 minutes on the dot.
 And another Canadian podium for the weekend – congrats, Allison!

 The lowest point of the race was 6,191ft (1,887m) , and we climbed to 6,936ft (2,114m) for a net gain of 745ft (227m).
 This is just a few hundred feet more than the Toronto Sprint earlier this year.